 Articles in NASCAR - Sprint Cup Series

-Brian Vickers on Friday won the pole for Saturday night’s Sprint Cup race at Richmond International Raceway.
+Rain on Friday washed out qualifying for Sunday’s Sprint Cup race at Pocono Raceway.

 By Rick Minter | Senior Writer

 Over the years, Dale Earnhardt made Richard Childress look mighty good as a car owner.